Steven Cole

 Training

-Personnel working with biological materials at the University of Manitoba must self-register and complete the UM Biological Safety Training through UM Learn.
-This online training provides an overview of how the biosafety program is implemented at UM and is designed to meet regulatory requirements.
+Personnel working with biological materials at the University of Manitoba must complete specific training to ensure compliance with regulatory requirements.
+All individuals are required to self-register and complete the latest edition of Biological Safety Training through UM Learn.
+This online training provides an overview of the biosafety program and how it is implemented at the university.

 Who needs to complete the training?